slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Rich people get paid by project and pay by the hour.
 Act accordingly.

-> *'A taste of freedom can make you unemployable.' -- Naval Ravikant*
+> *"A taste of freedom can make you unemployable."
+-- Naval Ravikant*

-> *'An entrepreneur without drive is just an unemployed.' -- Naval Ravikant*
+> *"An entrepreneur without drive is just an unemployed."
+-- Naval Ravikant*

-> *'If you want to be great, walk the rope without a boss and without a net.' -- Naval Ravikant*
+> *"If you want to be great, walk the rope without a boss and without a net."
+-- Naval Ravikant*

-> *'The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
+> *"The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
 Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.'*

 <!--
 - You don’t give a damn about that job.
 It’s someone else’s dream. specialized jobs are boring.
 I seem to get satisfaction only from making stuff.
 Or maybe a better description would be solving problems and making improvements.